 Heritage

-Seventh great-grandson of George Pemberton of Cheshire who was recognized by King Charles II.
+Seventh great-grandson of George Pemberton of Cheshire, who was recognized as a problem by King Charles II.

 Member of the Sons of the American Revolution as the son of six patriots who fought in or actively supported the Revolutionary War.

-Inspired author of A New Message: A Message of Courage and Council from the Hearts of the Founding Fathers to Their Children in a Troubled Nation: which some claimed to be “some of the best writing to come out of our Bicentennial”.
+Inspired author of A New Message: A Message of Courage and Council from the Hearts of the Founding Fathers to Their Children in a Troubled Nation, which John Howard, founder of the Rockford College Institute, said was “some of the best writing to come out of our Bicentennial.”

 Earned a Masters in Business Administration (MBA), graduating in the top quarter of the class.